theNewbieFiles/AI-rim/README.md

 # AI-rim
-My attempt at using AI to create a Skyrim like clone.
+My attempt at using AI and procedural generation to create a Skyrim like clone.